How To Apply

 - GRE subjects scores are required for Clinical and Experimental Psychology applicants who:

-a) do not hold a 4-year Honours degree in Psychology; and/or
+a) do not hold a 4-year Honours degree in Psychology from a Canadian University; and/or

 b) are international students.